Imagine a hand-drawn spiral mandala.

 - Sow the aloe Polyphylla seeds on the top portion of the soil and sprinkle some soil (without perlite) over the seed.
 You don’t have to bury the seeds deep into the soil.
 Superficial sowing is ideal.

 - Spray water on top of the soil and keep an eye out for it.

 With the seeds sown, all you have to do is maintain the plant to start seeing results.
 And for that, you need to take care of the following.

-- The plant isn’t cold hardy until it grows and matures.
-This means that it is ideal to grow the plant indoors until it matures.
+- The plant isn’t cold-hardy until it grows and matures.
+This means that it is ideal for growing the plant indoors until it matures.

 - Unlike other succulents, the plant needs comparatively less water.
-So, either use the soak-and-dry method or simply spray water over the soil.
+So, either uses the soak-and-dry method or simply spray water over the soil.
 Let it not become too dry.
 The plant won’t germinate if it dries out.
-Similarly, the plant is also most likely to die if it is too moist or watered too much.
+Similarly, the plant is likely to die if it is too moist or overwatered.

 - To make the growth more effective and enriching, a slow-release fertilizer can be mixed with the soil while planting the seeds.